grip-on-software/data-gathering-compose/README.md

 Add a file `settings.yml` with blocks that look like the following:

 ```
+default:
+  params:
+    ENV_PARAM: value
 http://BIG_BOAT/:
   key: API_KEY
 ```

 Fill in the `BIG_BOAT` domain name (such that it is your dashboard's base URL) and the `API_KEY` (obtainable from the dashboard's configuration when logged in or replace the whole key option line with `v1: true` to use the old API).
+Environment parameters to be passed when starting the instance can be passed in a `params` object field, which is merged with the default object.
+Additional settings are `remote_site`, in order to set up on another BigBoat instance rather than the dashboard that is being monitored, and `instance` to give the Docker instance another name.

-You can add multiple sites in your settings, all of which are considered by default unless you specify specific ones when running `upload.py`.
+You can add multiple sites in your settings, all of which are considered by default unless you specify specific ones when running `scripts/upload.py`.
 Ensure you leave no empty lines between the blocks.
 Comments are allowed, though.

 Edit `docker-compose.yml` and `bigboat-compose.yml` to alter or add generic configuration of the Docker instances.
 Environment variables are used by the